mediocregopher/blog.mediocregopher.com/_drafts/mr-worldwide-pt-1-europe.md

 After Bruges I took a bus back to Brussels, where I hung out for a while waiting for my next bus which would take me across the pond.

+## London, UK

+Getting to London was honestly one of the most exciting parts of that trip.
+The Channel Tunnel, or "Chunnel", runs from France, underneath the English Channel, and pops back up in England.
+In the tunnel is a giant train which ferries cars and buses through the tunnel.
+Taking the Chunnel was as easy as buying a bus ticket from Brussels to London, and passing through three passport checks along the way (the UK check being the most intense passport check of my entire journey, for whatever reason).

+While the London Underground (The Tube, as the British call it, in their very endearing habit of giving everything an endearing nickname) was easy enough to use, though _very_ expensive, so I spent a lot of time walking in the bitter cold.
+London is a _huge_ metropolitan city, filled to the brim with shops and restaurants and plenty of other attractions to grab tourists.
+But despite their best efforts, none were more grabbing to me than the museums.

+{% include image.html
+    dir="mr-worldwide" file="london-steg-2018.jpg" width=1920
+    descr="Stegosaurus at the Natural History Museum.
+London, 2018"
+    %}

+All the major museums in London are free to enter.
+This includes the National Gallery, exhibiting paintings and art from the world over, the Natural History Museum (my favorite), with its seemingly infinite halls of fossils and stones and pre-historic artifacts, and the British Museum, which exhibits many of the archeological treasures the British have stolen from other cultures throughout history.

+There's a significant amount of controversy surrounding the British Museum, and whether or not it's right for it to keep artifacts like the Rosetta Stone, and sculptures from the Parthenon of Athens.
+The argument is that the British were not really _given_ these artifacts by the peoples/cultures which originated them, and so the museum is effectively parading stolen property.

+The British Museum argues that, in fact, it's encouraging the spread of culture and understanding by collecting these artifacts from around the world and displaying them in context to each other, and that its mission is charitable to the cultures from which the artifacts are taken.
+And additionally that: "[the] restitutionist premise, that whatever was made in a country must return to an original geographical site, would empty both the British Museum and the other great museums of the world".

+The argument that they're actually spreading culture is pretty patronizing, as if the people they've stolen from don't know how to do this best for themselves, and as if they should obviously _want_ this to be done for them.
+As for the argument that restitutionism would empty the museum, I can only imagine a restitutionist responding: "Yes, that's the point".
+It's one thing for a museum to be given or loaned an item for display by another people, but quite another to assume the right to take an item regardless of its peoples' wishes.

+Besides some very good fish and chips, London didn't have all that much else for me.
+The museums were insanely crowded, with everyone pushing over themselves to fill out their selfie-with-famous-objects-bingo-cards; my hostel was weird (all of my hostels in the UK were weird, in fact; more on that in Ireland); and everything was quite expensive.
+I wasn't too sad to leave.